 Senior Research Scientist

-Sara Shaw, PhD is a senior research scientist on the early childhood development team at Child Trends.
-Her work focuses on using mixed methods and community-based research to promote housing and educational justice for youth and families experiencing housing and economic insecurity.
+Sara Shaw, PhD is a senior research scientist II on the child and family wellbeing supports team at Child Trends.
+Her work focuses on using mixed methods and community-based research to promote access to housing and education for youth and families experiencing housing and economic insecurity.

 She has presented to a wide variety of audiences including practitioners, policy makers, and researchers and has written research briefs, reports, white papers, and practitioner focused newsletters.
 Most recently she has been cited and interviewed as a housing expert by The New York Times, The National Broadcasting Company (NBC) and a local National Public Radio (NPR) affiliate station.

-Sara holds a PhD in human development and family sciences from the University of Delaware, and a Master of Science in experimental psychology from Saint Joseph’s University.
+Sara holds a PhD in human development and family sciences from the University of Delaware.